FSS/PPS 04.10 - Respiratory Protection Program

 Cleaning and Disinfecting

-The individual area/shop supervisors will provide supplies for cleaning and disinfecting and will post written cleaning instructions.
+The individual area or shop supervisors will provide supplies for cleaning and disinfecting and will post written cleaning instructions.

 Respirators will be inspected during cleaning.
 Remove the cartridges, filters, headbands, and filter holders will be removed, and respirators will be completely disassembled.

 Wash the face piece in soapy water or in the solution the manufacturer recommends.
 Follow with a disinfecting rinse.

-Rinse in warm water and let the face piece air dry on shelf or countertop.
+Rinse in warm water and let the face piece air dry on a shelf or countertop.

 Respirators will be stored in a clean, sanitary, and moderate temperature environment away from dust, sunlight, heat, extreme cold, excessive moisture, or damaging chemicals.

 Do not hang the face piece by the headbands or place it in any position that may cause distortion which may lead to a damaged face-to-mask seal.

-If during a routine inspection or a user notices that something is wrong with a respirator, repairs must be made immediately or a replacement respirator must be provided.
+If, during a routine inspection or if a user notices that something is wrong with a respirator, repairs must be made immediately or a replacement respirator must be provided.
 Check all the parts for wear or damage, paying special attention to rubber or plastic parts which can deteriorate.